Albert F. Bellows: Return to New York

 Bellows settled in New York City in 1858 on his return to America.
 He spent most of his remaining career in New York, though he briefly moved to Boston.
-In 1859, he was elected into the National Academy of Design as an Associate member, and became a full member in 1861.
-He visited Europe again in 1867.
-In New York he kept a studio in the same building as many of the notable Hudson River School artists of the time.
+In 1859, he was elected into the National Academy of Design as an Associate member, and became a full academian in 1861.
+He visited Europe again in 1867, making sketches and studies in England and France.
+In the Great Boston Fire of 1872, the fire destroyed his paintings, and then he opened a studio in New York City in the same building as many of the notable Hudson River School artists of the time.
+He gradually withdrew partially from figure-painting in favor of landscape.

 Hudson River School

-His landscape work of the 1860s is fully in the late Hudson River School tradition, though Bellows depicted people more prominently in his landscapes than most other artists.
-He excelled at figurative scenes.

-Bellows also differed from most Hudson River School artists in that he became skilled at watercolor, and authored a respected book on the subject, Water-Color Painting: Some Facts and Authorities in Relation to Its Durability.
+Bellows differed from most Hudson River School artists in that he became skilled at watercolor, and treatise on watercolor painting, Water-Color Painting: Some Facts and Authorities in Relation to Its Durability.
 He eventually maintained two studios, one for oil paintings and one for watercolor.
-He was a member of the American Watercolor Society, and an honorary member of the Royal Belgian Society of Water-Colorists.
+He was a member of the American Watercolor Society, and an honorary member of the Royal Belgian Society of Watercolorists.

-Bellows also mastered etching—along with Samuel Colman he was possibly the only other Hudson River School artist to do so—and became a member of the New York Etching Club, the Philadelphia Society of Etchers and the Royal Society of Painter-Etchers and Engravers in London, England, an esteemed professional organization whose members included James Abbott McNeill Whistler and Francis Seymour Haden.
+Bellows also mastered etching—along with Samuel Colman he was possibly the only other Hudson River School artist to do so—and became a member of the New York Etching Club, the Philadelphia Society of Etchers and the Royal Society of Painter-Etchers and Engravers in London, an esteemed professional organization whose members included James Abbott McNeill Whistler and Francis Seymour Haden.
+He was one of the original members of the American Art-Union and a member for almost twenty years at the Century Club at New York City.

+He sent some of his works to the Philadelphia Centennial Exposition and the 1878 Paris Exposition.

 Bellows taught at the Cooper Union, where among his pupils was Virginia Granbery.

 Death

-He died in Auburndale, Massachusetts, on the 24th of November 1883.
-A major Albert Fitch Bellows landscape, The River Bank, is in the collection of the Columbia Museum of Art in Columbia, South Carolina.
+He died in Auburndale, Massachusetts, on the 24th of November 1883 to an unknown illness.